-If you are an adult leader or youth participant you need to check in and out of camp.
-There is a sign-in/sign-out log in the Administration Building.
+If you are an adult leader or youth participant, you need to check in and out of camp if you exit the camp for any reason.
+There is a sign- in/sign-out log in the Administration Building.
 You need to sign this if you are heading into town, to another camp, COPE/Climbing/ATV, or any destination out of camp by yourself or with a small group.
 In the case of an emergency, we will use this to help find out who is in and who is out of camp.
 If your whole Unit is going out of camp, you need to fill out an Out of Camp form, located in the Administration Building.